crazy-kol/vMenu-ox/README.md

 - [ ] Take weapon spawning functionality out of c# and add export for LUA so that devs can easily integrate ox_inventory
 - [ ] Export to add weapons + attachments into vmenu categories without them having to rebuild [REMOVE ADDON WEAPON SUBMENU / CODE] (maybe this gets extended to peds/vehicles?)
 - [ ] Add a export before weapon/vehicle spawning/teleports such as isRestrained() so developers can easily block actions and add their own cuff/death scripts etc
-- [ ] Separate branch (maybe?) for outfit/weapon/vehicle code system
+- [ ] ~~Separate branch (maybe?) for outfit/weapon/vehicle code system~~ Planned to go ahead in main fork and add dependency of oxmysql as most servers use it.
+Maybe ill just do a resource check so if the resource isnt installed the buttons just error and say plugin not installed or smth?
 - [ ] Update weapon attachment right button if it is equipped (checkmark)
 - [x] Copy Coords Button (devtools)
 - [ ] Ability to save BP tires on vehicles? (would need to perm check on re-apply)